krnsk0/krnsk0.dev/src/data/blog/skyscraper_1.md

   </tbody>
 </table>

 How to implement PoE?
-We don't want to replicate the design we optimized away, above, in which we iteratively searched the entire board for some pattern or criteria-- we want to call PoE function right after we mutate our data, which will make sure we run PoE all and only when necessary.
-Described from the top-down, we'll need a function which:
+We don't want to replicate the design we optimized away in kicking off constraint propagation in which we iteratively scan entire board for some pattern or criteria-- we want to call PoE function right after we mutate our data, which will make sure we run PoE all and only when necessary.
+Described from the top down, we'll need a function which:

-1. Takes in a value that's just been crossed off a constraint list for a given cell
+1. Takes in a value that has just been crossed off a constraint list for a given cell
-2. Gets the row indices for the cell we modified
+2. Gets the row indices for the modified cell
 3. Check to see if we've already resolved that value in this row; if so, we're done.
 4. For all other cells in that row, does the value just crossed off appear just once?
-5. If so, resolves the cell where the value appears
+5. If so, resolve the cell where the value appears to the value in question
 6. Repeats steps (2) -(5) for the column, instead of the row.

-Building from the inside out, let's start with some helpers to get the row/column indices for a cellIndex, sans the cellIndex.
+Let's start with some helpers to get the row/column indices for a cellIndex, sans the cellIndex.

 ```js
 const getRowIndicesFromCellIndex = (state, cellIndex) => {